swilgosz/hanamimastery/data/articles/why-all-apis-are-inconsistent.md

 It's also not a common approach to the problem, however I can see it useful, in some scenarios, and it is a perfect example of thinking outside of the box.
 You can check it out here.

+The one particularly interesting part is that with this approach, you can make your API consumers completely unaware how your business logic works!

 <YoutubeEmbed embedId='fi1FsDW1QeY' />

 ### Final thoughts

 This is a pointless discussion because we don't leave in the ideal world, and a lot of situations are just simplified, because, in the end, it doesn't matter, as long as you document your API well.
+So even if APIs are built differently even if use the same standards and specs, the **only thing that matters, is INTERNAL consistency**.

 This is why we have Validation errors, where a user tries to register with non-unique emails, why we have forbidden errors, where an article is already published, and so on.

-I'm just saying, that the 418 seems to be a valid candidate for real use cases when it comes to business logic violations and the application states.
+In this artilce I'm just saying, that there are different approaches, to one of the most common problems in the modern web applications, due to the lack of specification in that field, and even the April Fools' joke - 418 HTTP status code - seems to be a valid candidate for real use cases when it comes to business logic violations and the application states.

 But if you ask me **how I'd solve the article publication issue?**

 ### My approach - 404

 Well, in this particular case, would just return 404, saying that `draft article to be sent cannot be found`.
+For different business cases, I'd choose individual approaches, even though it's exhausting to make those decisions over and over.

+But try to think outside of the box, and maybe YOU will be the one that will add a missing piece to the API standards!

 ### Do you like this content?